-If you’re a homeowner in Des Moines, you know that caring for your lawn is the most important part of home and garden maintenance.
-With the right techniques, your grass will look lush and green all year long.
+If you’re a homeowner in Des Moines, understanding the best practices for lawn care is vital.
+This knowledge ensures that your grass remains lush and vibrant throughout the year.
 However, with so many options available on the market today it can be hard to know what’s best for your yard.
-That’s why we’ve compiled these five easy tips to help you ensure that your lawn gets as much love as possible:
+That’s why we’ve curated these five straightforward tips, embodying the best practices for lawn care, to ensure your lawn receives optimal attention and love.

 This is because fall is the ideal time for grass to absorb nutrients and grow well, which will give you a thick, healthy lawn by spring.
 In addition to fertilizing your lawn in the fall, you should also aerate it.
 Aeration helps improve drainage and allows air into the soil so that roots have more access to oxygen.
 It also helps break up compacted soil and encourages water infiltration into the ground instead of allowing it all to run off when it rains.